Representative Litigation Matters

 Landeshauptstadt Muenchen v Beanmills, Inc. (decided by WIPO July 01, 2002) No. DBIZ2002-00147

-Successfuly defended claims brought by Complainant, the city of Munich, capital of Bavaria, Germany disputed registration of the URL
+Successfuly defended claims brought by Complainant, the city of Munich, capital of Bavaria, Germany

 MUNICH.BIZ by an American.
 (With powerfully creative arguments and evidentiary showing, successfully defended)